 Understanding evolutionary constraints acting on proteins remain elusive.

-Essential to integrate sequences, structures, and interaction networks information.

-Integrative analysis will help rationalize the phenotypic impact of these variations.
+Essential to integrate sequences, structures, and interaction networks information to rationalize the phenotypic impact of these variations.

 Introduction:

 The amount of genomic information is growing at an astonishing pace due to rapid improvements in next-generation sequencing (NGS) technology (Figure 1A) [1].
-Essential goals of these efforts include the realization of personalized medicine by identifying pathological disease-associated variants [2,3].
+The nature of biological information stored within biological databases is undergoing a transformation (Figure 1).
+Before the completion of the human genome project in 2003, we had a large amount of genomic sequence information from different species and structural data in the databases.
+Due to the technological advances in next-generation sequencing, the amount of human sequence information has grown at an unprecedented pace.
+Meanwhile, even though the number of protein structures in the PDB database \cite{10592235} has also increased, the pace of identifying new folds has slowed down indicating that few new folds remain undiscovered.
+However, a large number of novel domain-domain interactions are detected in the newly deposited structures indicating that the complexity of the structures in the PDB database continues to grow (Figure 1).
+This trend illustrates an increasing emphasis among structural biologists to treat biomolecules not as individual folds but rather as complex molecular machines that interact and regulate each another as they function within the cellular environment.
+Together, these trends suggest that the stage is set to integrate sequence and structural information to rationalize the effect of variants on protein function.

+The identification and characterization of pathological disease-associated variants is an essential goal of genomic sequencing efforts [2,3].
 A large number of medically-relevant mutations occur within proteins, some of which are available through databases such as the Online Database of Mendelian Inheritance in Man (OMIM) [4], the Human Gene Mutation Database (HGMD) [5], Humsavar [6], and ClinVar [7].
-It is essential to utilize structural information to rationalize the evolutionary pressure on these proteins as well as for developing drugs to combat the effects of disease-causing variants.
-However, it remains challenging to annotate the physical effects of these mutations on proteins due to the assortment of functional constraints on a protein family, incomplete knowledge of these constraints, and how individual variants can be benign but disease-causing in specific combinations.
-A protein-coding variant may cause local perturbations, or global changes in structure, or it may have a substantial impact on the protein-protein interaction (PPI) network, and each type of change adds functional constraints on the protein.
-Moreover, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their structural data [8].
+It is essential to utilize structural information for rationalizing the evolutionary pressure acting on these proteins as well as for developing drugs to combat the effects of disease-causing variants.
+However, it remains challenging to annotate the physical effects of these mutations on proteins due to the heterogeneous nature of functional constraints acting on a protein family.
+A protein-coding variant may cause local perturbations, or global changes in structure, or it may have a substantial impact on the protein-protein interaction (PPI) network, and each type of change adds a different layer of functional constraints on the protein.
+Such analyses are further complicated by the fact that we currently have incomplete knowledge of these constraints, and also by the fact that specific combinations of individually benign variants may cause disease.

+While structural data provides an invaluable guide for rationalizing disease-associated variants, we also expect the growing genomic information to be a valuable resource for structural biologists.
+In particular, as the amount of genomic data continues to grow, we envision a future in which biologists will utilize genetic variation within human population(s) to help interpret their structural data [8].
 Population genetic analysis within human proteins has already been used to identify novel species-specific functional constraints within a protein family [9].
-In addition, a number of fundamental insights about biological pathways can be garnered by analyzing newly-discovered loci associated with a disease [10].
+In addition, a number of fundamental insights about biological pathways can be garnered by analyzing newly discovered loci associated with a disease [10].